MSL celebrates individual creativity, community and place.

 MSL Associate Producer, Jon Pratty, outlines an exciting new development in Hastings.
 Click here to read Jon's article on the RSA website.

-CRITICS’ AWARDS FOR THEATRES NOMINATIONS
+CRITICS’ AWARDS FOR THEATRE NOMINATIONS

 MSL Projects in association with Mischief La-Bas, IN SITU, UZ Arts and Radiator Arts received three nominations in the shortlists for last year's Critics' Awards for Theatre in Scotland for the production Nursery Crymes.
 The nominations were for Best Director, Best Technical Presentation and Best New Play.
 Click here to go to the Nursery Crymes page to see why we were nominated!